Tommy Chase: Injuries and Retirement (1943-45)

 Chase had one more magnificent match to most likely finish his career with.
 In round 4 he played in the five eighths with Major back at halfback and converted all three tries and kicked three penalties in a 21-13 win against City in the main match at Carlaw Park on May 5.
 The Star wrote that he had a “field day” with his kicking.
 The title for the match report in the Herald was ‘Grand Kicking By Tommy Chase Brings 12 Points’.
 His first attempt was “a beautiful angle goal”.
 The Star wrote “once again the veteran Tommy Chase ably filled the position of halfback in place of the usual scrum half, Major.
 His unorthodox methods made gaps in the defence”.
 In a different article they wrote “Tommy Chase, showed remarkable accuracy and landed six goals, several being from difficult angles, the best effort of it’s[sic] kind since Jack Hemi was with the team”.
 The Herald contradicted the Star by saying that “Major played a fine game at halfback, and Chase, moved from fullback to five eighths, did useful work”.
 There was no mention of Chase in any of Manukau’s matches over the remainder of the season.

 Personal life

-Tommy Chase died in 1956 aged just 44.
+Tommy Chase died in 1956 aged 44.